Dun & Bradstreet Privacy Notice

 While we may remove your individual business contact information from our professional contacts database, please be aware that we will continue to provide your company's or educational institution’s contact information in our Business Information and Educational Institutional Reports and other products and services.
 Note that if your professional contact information is in a different third party's marketing directory, you will need to request removal with such third party directly.

-To help ensure data quality and accuracy, Dun & Bradstreet provides businesses organizations and business professionals with access to their business information within the D&B databases and with an opportunity to correct verified inaccuracies.
+To help ensure data quality and accuracy, Dun & Bradstreet provides businesses organizations and business professionals with access to their business information within the D&B databases and with an opportunity to review such information, correct verified inaccuracies, or delete any personal information within such business information if required by law.
 Authorized business representatives may request a complimentary copy of their company's business report.

 To obtain a copy of your company’s business report or your information or, to correct or update your information: